sinak/democracy.io/README.md

 ### credentials

-Generate a salt for encrypting IP addresses and store it in your local.json file, under: SERVER > CREDENTIALS > IP > SALT
+After you've run `npm install` you can generate a salt in the node CLI for encrypting IP addresses and store it in your local.json file, under: SERVER > CREDENTIALS > IP > SALT

 ```
 var bcrypt = require('bcrypt');